justinmahar/random-seed-weighted-chooser/README.md

 chooser.chooseWeightedIndex(arrayOfWeights);
 // Optionally, you can use a custom seed.
 Math.random() is used as the default. chooser.chooseWeightedIndex(arrayOfWeights, seed);
+// You can also specify a default weight to use if your array contains non-numbers. chooser.chooseWeightedIndex(arrayOfWeights, seed, defaultWeight);
 ```

+If all weights are 0, -1 is returned.

 ### Array Of Objects With Weight Properties